-These Veggies Baked in Apricot and Thyme Sauce would make a great side dish for Thanksgiving dinner.
+These Veggies Baked in Apricot and Thyme Sauce would make a great side dish for Thanksgiving dinner: earthy and rich while being filled with veggie goodness.
 The pretty colors of the baked veggies are just remarkable.
-The sauce itself is full of flavor and complexity.
+The sauce itself is full of flavor and complexity: sweet apricots, earthy thyme, full flavored balsamic vinegar, luscious sticky honey, and garlic.
 And, it smells awesome while it bakes.

 I served this for dinner the other day with a nice peppercorn rubbed barramundi.
 Simple.
 Nice.
 Basic.
 Tasty!
 It would also be wonderful with a salt and pepper seared tofu steak.
 Enjoy!